audeering/audformat/docs/update-database.rst

     db['table'].df

-Now assume we record some more files that we want add to our original database.
+Now assume we record more files to add to our original database.
 To not confuse new and old data, we start from a fresh database containing only new files, get the annotations and update the original database.